anze3db/blog/_posts/2023-01-30-selenium-testing-library.md

 # Selenium with Python

-With [Selenium with Python](https://selenium-python.readthedocs.io/index.html) we, unfortunately, don't get a good Query API or accessibility features out of the box.
+In [Selenium with Python](https://selenium-python.readthedocs.io/index.html) we, unfortunately, don't get a good Query API or accessibility features out of the box.

 ## Query API